shaakunthala/wunderlist-ubu-wallpaper/README.md

 ## What's New (14 August 2016)
 * Issue #2 fixed.
 * Improved text visibility by highlighting text.
 This may ruin beauty of backgrounds, so I plan to make the highlight transparent in a future release.
-* My code needs a fix now. :-) There are so many repeated lines written in a rush.
-This is the highest priority now, but I'll do it some time later.
+* ~~My code needs a fix now. :-) There are so many repeated lines written in a rush.
+This is the highest priority now, but I'll do it some time later.~~ Code cleaned up a bit!

 ## Introduction
 **Wunderlist Today in Ubuntu Desktop Background** is a simple Python script that will update your Ubuntu dekstop background with today's tasks in Wunderlist.
 Tasks will appear on the top right of the chosen image.